AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/identity.md

        <img src="./assets/identity2.png" width=300>

-1. Look in the Assurance web UI for the **[!UICONTROL Edge Identity Update Identities]** event from the **[!UICONTROL com.adobe.griffon.mobile]** vendor.
+1. Look in the Assurance web interface for the **[!UICONTROL Edge Identity Update Identities]** event from the **[!UICONTROL com.adobe.griffon.mobile]** vendor.
 1. Select the event and review the data in the **[!UICONTROL ACPExtensionEventData]** object.
 You should see the identities you updated.
 ![validate identities update](assets/identity-validate-assurance.png)

 ## Validate with identity graph

-Once you complete the steps in the [Experience Platform lesson](platform.md), you are able to confirm the identy capture in Platforms identity graph viewer:
+Once you complete the steps in the [Experience Platform lesson](platform.md), you are able to confirm the identity capture in Platforms identity graph viewer:

 1. Select **[!UICONTROL Identities]** in the Data Collection UI.
 1. Select **[!UICONTROL Identity Graph]** from the top bar.